thatAishwarya/genai-search/fin-assist/README.md

 # FinAssist

-FinAssist is a chatbot application designed to assist users with queries related to financial documents.
-The chatbot leverages natural language processing and embeddings to provide relevant responses based on the content of the uploaded documents.
+FinAssist is a chatbot application designed to assist users with queries related to financial regulation documents related to Tax Consolidation Act.

 ## Features

 - **Chat Interface**: A web-based chat interface for interacting with the chatbot.
 - **Document Synchronization**: Syncs and processes documents to update the chatbot's knowledge base.
 - **Natural Language Understanding**: Uses embeddings and retrieval mechanisms to answer user queries accurately.

-## Project Structure

-- `main.py`: FastAPI backend for document processing and chatbot queries.
-- `static/`: Contains static files (HTML, CSS, JavaScript) for the front-end interface.
-- `data/`: Directory for storing PDF documents and vector store data.
-- `chatbot.js`: JavaScript file for handling chat interactions and API calls.
-- `static/css/style.css`: CSS file for styling the chat interface.

 ## Prerequisites